-Small and medium-sized enterprises (SME) play a crucial role in reaching the objectives of the Europe 2020 Strategy1.
-Whereas they are considered as crucial engines for growth and job creation, their competitiveness is affected by a limited exploitation of international opportunities and innovation prospects in the Single Market and beyond.2
+Small and medium-sized enterprises (SME) play a crucial role in the European economy.
+Whereas they are considered as crucial engines for growth and job creation, their competitiveness is affected by a limited exploitation of international opportunities and innovation prospects in the Single Market and beyond.

-In this context, the Programme for the competitiveness of enterprises and small and medium-sized enterprises (2014-2020)3, (COSME), aims to promote growth and to strengthen the competitiveness and sustainability of enterprises in the European Union.
+In this context, the Programme for the competitiveness of enterprises and small and medium-sized enterprises $(2014-2020)^2$ (COSME), aims to promote growth and to strengthen the competitiveness and sustainability of enterprises in the European Union.

-The Executive Agency for Small and Medium-sized Enterprises4 (hereinafter referred to as "EASME" or the "Agency") is entrusted by the European Commission with the implementation, inter alia, of parts of the COSME programme.
+The Executive Agency for Small and Medium-sized Enterprises (hereinafter referred to as "EASME" or the "Agency") is entrusted by the European Commission with the implementation, inter alia, of parts of the COSME programme.

-This call for proposals implements parts of the COSME Work Programme 2019, as last adopted on 5 December 20185.
+In this respect, this call for proposals implements parts of the COSME Work Programme 2020, as last amended on 19 October 2020 $^4$ .